Hyundai Nexo: Assistance systems

 The Nexo also gets Hyundai's new assistance systems like the blind spot view monitor, lane following assist, and highway driving assist.
 Using surround view monitors, the blind spot view monitor provides the driver with a clear view of both the sides and the back of the car to facilitate a safer lane-change maneuver.
 Hyundai claims that it is the first carmaker to incorporate such technology.

 The lane follow assist, as the name suggests, helps the car maintain its lane autonomously by detecting lane markings or road edges and automatically giving mild steering inputs to be in the center of the lane.

 The highway assistant monitors the driving environment using sensors and can automatically adjust the speed of the vehicle to maintain a safe drive.
 Hyundai has also incorporated a remote parking assistant in the Nexo, which can autonomously park and retrieve the vehicle.

 Air purification

 The Nexo is fitted with an advanced air purification system that removes 100% of the damaging PM2.5 fine particulate matter from polluted air using a three-step filtration process.
+Hyundai's marketing of this feature was deemed to be misleading by the British Advertising Standards Authority, as the car releases harmful pollutants through tyre and brake wear, with the advertising in question cited as an example of greenwashing by critics.

 Fuel

 The fuel is hydrogen gas stored in pressurized tanks.
 It reacts with atmospheric oxygen to yield electrical energy and water.

-In a 2018 trial, researchers at CSIRO in Australia successfully refuelled a Nexo with hydrogen separated from ammonia using a membrane technology.
+In a 2018 trial, researchers at Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) successfully refuelled a Nexo with hydrogen separated from ammonia using a membrane technology.

+Specifications

 Safety

 The Nexo was awarded 5 stars by Euro NCAP in 2018.

+Second generation (NH2; 2025)

+The second-generation Nexo was previewed as the Hyundai Initium concept on 31 October 2024.
+On April 3, 2025, the production version was revealed, being quite similar to the Initium concept.